jlelong/LaTeX-Workshop-wiki/Install.md

 ## Settings

 You can modify settings through the menu of VS Code, `Preferences > Settings`.
 You can also modify settings by directly editing `settings.json`.
-See an [official doc](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) for the location of `settings.json`.
+See an [official document](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) for the location of `settings.json`.

 You can also have different settings for each project with `.vscode/settings.json` at the root of each project workspace.
-See an [official doc](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations).
+See an [official document](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations).

+For language-specific editor settings, see an [official document](https://code.visualstudio.com/docs/getstarted/settings#_languagespecific-editor-settings).

 ## Usage